teo-tsirpanis/Farkle/designs/7.0/parser-api.md

     public abstract bool TryGetNextToken(ref ParserInputReader<TChar> input, ITokenSemanticProvider<TChar> semanticProvider, out TokenizerResult result);
 }

+public static class Tokenizer
+{
+    // Creates a standalone tokenizer from a grammar.
+Char is the only supported character type.
+    // If the grammar cannot be used for tokenizing or the character type is unsupported,
+    // the method will throw.
+    public static Tokenizer<TChar> Create(Grammar grammar);
+}
 ```

 It resembles the `Tokenizer` class of Farkle 6, with the following differences: